-Larry Tye is a New York Times bestselling author whose next book, a biography of Senator Joe McCarthy, is due out in the spring of 2020 from Houghton Mifflin Harcourt.
+Larry Tye is a New York Times bestselling author whose latest book, a biography of Senator Joe McCarthy, was released on July 7, 2020 from Houghton Mifflin Harcourt.

 His last book was a biography of Robert F. Kennedy, the former attorney general, U.S. senator, and presidential candidate.
 Bobby Kennedy: The Making of a Liberal Icon explores RFK’s extraordinary transformation from cold warrior to fiery leftist.

 Tye’s first book, The Father of Spin, is a biography of public relations pioneer Edward L. Bernays.
 Home Lands looks at the Jewish renewal underway from Boston to Buenos Aires.
 Rising from the Rails explores how the black men who worked on George Pullman’s railroad sleeping cars helped kick-start the Civil Rights movement and gave birth to today’s African-American middle class.
 Shock, a collaboration with Kitty Dukakis, is a journalist’s first-person account of ECT, psychiatry’s most controversial treatment, and a portrait of how that therapy helped one woman overcome debilitating depression.
 Satchel is the biography of two American icons – Satchel Paige and Jim Crow.
 Superman tells the nearly-real life story of the most enduring American hero of the last century.

 In addition to his writing, Tye runs the Boston-based Health Coverage Fellowship, which helps the media do a better job reporting on critical issues like public health, mental health, and high-tech medicine.
 Launched in 2001 and supported by a series of foundations, the fellowship trains a dozen medical journalists a year from newspapers, radio stations, and TV outlets nationwide.